UAE: Dh20,000 fine imposed against companies in Ajman for transporting landfill without permit

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-In a social media post, Ajman municipality said that each company was fined Dh10,000 for repeating the violation more than once.
+In a social media post, the municipality said that each company was fined Dh10,000 for repeating the violation more than once.

 "The department does not hesitate to constantly raise awareness and spread positive culture among everyone, and to publicise the effects of the random use of landfill," said Eng.
 Khaled Mueen Al Hosani, acting director General of the Department.